jmf02/auth-backend-module-saml-provider/README.md

         - provider.ts

-- Modifiy the module.ts to create an extension of auth with :
+- Modify the module.ts to create an extension of auth with :

 ```
 export const authModuleSaml = createBackendModule({